Idli is one of the first-class dishes to come from the kitchens down South

 1. Type of rice:

 To get fluffy idlis, it’s better to use idli rice or parboiled rice, also referred to as USDA chawal.
-If it’s now not to be had, then use short or medium-grain rice for the batter.
-Using lengthy-grain rice is typically no longer advocated if you want to get fluffy idlis that remain smooth even after they’re cold.
-Parboiled rice is available in pre-packaged shape but has a shorter shelf existence than ordinary rice.
-However, parboiled rice is easier to prepare dinner for and is extra nutritious too.
+Use short or medium-grain rice for the batter if not to be had.
+Using lengthy-grain rice is typically no longer advocated if you want to get fluffy idlis that remain smooth even after a cold.
+Parboiled rice is available in pre-packaged shape but has a shorter shelf than ordinary rice.
+However, parboiled rice is easier to prepare dinner for and more nutritious.

 2. Type of dal:

 For idlis, primarily, entire or split black gram is used.
-You may additionally need to apply an entire black gram or dhuli urad dal for idlis, as this is more nutritious.
+You may also need to apply a whole black gram or dhuli urad dal for idlis, which is more nutritious.
 Rice and dal are commonly utilized in the percentage of two:1 for idli batter (2 cups of rice for every cup of dal).

 3. Soaking:

-Some people soak the dal and the rice collectively; however, soaking the two one after the other may provide you with better outcomes.
+Some people soak the dal and the rice collectively; however, drinking the two one after the other may provide better outcomes.
 This is because rice and dal need extraordinary portions of water to show softness and fluff up.
-The dal commonly requires more water in line with the portion.
+The dal commonly requires more water in line with the part.

 4. Grinding: